-Alexa, show me my photos!
+How to customize photo slideshows on Fire TV and Echo Show

 How to customize photo slideshows on an Echo Show

+3. Choose the service that you set up in the Alexa app.

+4. Scroll down and select Photo frame preferences to adjust how the photos are displayed.

-The steps required to customize Amazon photo slideshows directly on an Echo Show device are the same ones mentioned in the previous section in steps 9 - 13, so I won't repeat them here.
-It is worth mentioning, however, that once you chose the photo album that you want to showcase, you can go back to the Personal Photos screen from step 11 above, tap on Clock Face, and scroll through the list of options that control how the date and time are overlaid on your images, or you can toggle on or off the date and time overlays.
+Once you chose the photo album that you want to showcase, you can go back to the Photo Display screen, tap on Clock Face, and scroll through the list of options that control how the date and time are overlaid on your images, or you can toggle on or off the date and time overlays.
 Pretty neat!

 How to customize photo slideshows on a Fire TV